Oppose Bill AB 1795

 Hello Fire Recovery Partners,

-AB 1795 is an insurance bill being presented as a fire survivor protection bill by Insurance Commissioner Lara and Assemblymember Gipson.
-But as written, it would do more harm than good for fire survivors.
+AB 1795 is an insurance bill being presented by Insurance Commissioner Lara and Assemblymember Gipson as a protection for fire survivors.
+But as currently written, it would do more harm than good.
 It does not guarantee access to comprehensive, science-based testing or remediation.
-Instead, it leaves significant loopholes that would allow insurers to avoid meaningful testing and remediation, codifying the same insurance barriers fire survivors are already struggling against.
-Learn more here.
+Instead, it contains significant loopholes that could allow insurers to avoid meaningful testing and cleanup while codifying many of the same barriers fire survivors are already struggling against.

 In solidarity,